Your Guide to Common Dental Emergency Procedures

 2. Emergency Repair for Broken or Chipped Teeth

-When a tooth is broken or chipped due to trauma, the dentist will assess the damage and choose the best restoration method.
+A chipped or broken tooth results from dental trauma.
+In this case, the dentist will assess the damage and choose the best restoration method.
 Small chips may be repaired with dental bonding, while larger fractures often require a dental crown for full coverage.
 If the damage reaches the tooth’s pulp, a root canal may be necessary to prevent infection.

 4. Abscess Drainage and Infection Control

 A dental abscess is a dangerous bacterial infection that can spread if left untreated.
 The dentist will first take X-rays to evaluate the infection, then drain the abscess to remove pus and bacteria.
-Treatment may include a root canal to remove infected tissue or, in severe cases, an extraction.
-Antibiotics will be prescribed to prevent further spread.
+Treatment may include root canal therapy to remove infected tissue or, in severe cases, an extraction of the tooth.
+Antibiotics will also be prescribed to prevent further spread.

 How to Prevent Dental Emergencies